 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping your disposal costs accurate.
-Pure asphalt jobs run on a standard roofing line, while mixed loads require different handling.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—keeping pure asphalt tear-offs on the standard roofing line.
+This ensures we handle your project materials at the correct facility.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition